Jarnomer/Hive42/pipex/README.md

 Goal of the project is to run multiple `unix` commands with `execve` by creating child processes with `fork` and communicating between them using `pipe`.

+For studies perspective I `highly` recommend that you finish the `bonus` part of this project.
+It will serve you well in `minishell`.

 ## Usage

 Execution needs an `infile` to open, `two` unix `commands` and `outfile` to `truncate` the result: